 Genetic studies of osteoarthritis

 During phase 1 of the trial we: (1) explored illness perceptions and possible barriers to care in patients with gout, nurses and doctors; and (2) undertook a proof-of-concept research clinic to demonstrate that the majority of people with gout can have their disease effectively treated and "cured" by a nurse led intervention that applies currently available treatments and lifestyle advice.
-The success of this feasibility study has resulted in the funding of a further 2 year randomised controlled trial to examine the efficacy of the nurse led intervention in the Nottinghamshire community.
+The success of this feasibility study resulted in the funding of a further 2 year randomised controlled trial (Phase 2) to examine the efficacy of the nurse led intervention in the Nottinghamshire community.

 Between 2002 and 2006 we characterised a large group of participants for genetic association and gene-environmental interaction studies of knee and hip OA - the Nottingham Genetics of Osteoarthritis and Lifestyle ("GOAL" study).
 The GOAL database was established in collaboration with AstraZeneca UK and comprises detailed information (including lifestyle factors from age 20 onwards; x-rays of knees, hips, hands; DNA) on 1100 patients with clinically severe knee OA, 1000 patients with clinically severe hip OA, and 1200 matched controls with no hip or knee OA (age range 45-80 years).